-- (a) the Declaration of Trust described under "Description of the Trust and Description of the Units"; - (b) the Management Agreement described under "Arrangements with the Manager"; - (c) the underwriting agreement dated November 19, 2013 entered into between the REIT and a syndicate of underwriters regarding the issuance and sale of Units.
-The underwriting agreement provided that the REIT would pay to the underwriters an aggregate fee in respect of the Units offered thereunder and that the REIT would indemnify the underwriters and their directors, officers and employees against certain liabilities pursuant to the underwriting agreement, including liabilities under Canadian securities legislation; - (d) the Revolving Credit Facility described under "Indebtedness Composition of Indebtedness Revolving Credit Facility"; and

-(e) the Rights Plan described under "Description of the Trust and Description of the Units - REIT Unitholders' Rights Plan".
+- (g) the Declaration of Trust described under "DESCRIPTION OF THE TRUST AND DESCRIPTION OF THE UNITS": - (h) the Management Agreement described under "ARRANGEMENTS WITH THE MANAGER"; - (i) the underwriting agreement dated September 25, 2014 entered into between the REIT and a syndicate of underwriters regarding the issuance and sale of units of the REIT.
+The underwriting agreement provided that the REIT would pay to the underwriters an aggregate fee in respect of the units of the REIT offered thereunder and that the REIT would indemnify the underwriters and their directors, officers and employees against certain liabilities pursuant to the underwriting agreement, including liabilities under Canadian securities legislation; - (j) the Revolving Credit Facility described under "INDEBTEDNESS Composition of Indebtedness Revolving Credit Facility"; - (k) the Rights Plan described under "DESCRIPTION OF THE TRUST AND DESCRIPTION OF THE UNITS REIT Unitholders' Rights Plan"; - (1) the Strategic Investment Agreement described under "RELATIONSHIP WITH LOTUS CRUX Strategic Investment Agreement"; - (m) the Support Agreement described under "RELATIONSHIP WITH LOTUS CRUX Support Agreement"; and - (n) the Warrant Indenture described under "DESCRIPTION OF THE TRUST AND DESCRIPTION OF THE UNITS Units and Special Voting Units Warrants".